rauc-lab/being/docs/concepts.rst

 - *Message* (→) connections ``send`` and ``receive`` discrete messages.

 Outputs and inputs can be connected with each other with the ``connect`` method.
-It is possible to connect an output to many inputs but not the other way round.
+It is possible to connect one output to many inputs but not the other way round (different outputs to one single input).

+.. digraph:: manyinputs
+   :align: center
+   :alt: Output with many inputs.
+   :caption: Output with many inputs.
+   :name: Output with many inputs.

+   rankdir="LR"

+   a[label="Input"];
+   b[label="Input"];
+   c[label="Input"];

+   Output -> a;
+   Output -> b;
+   Output -> c;

 Data can be passed around with the ``value`` attribute and the ``send`` / ``receive`` methods.

 .. code-block:: python